-ON THIS PAGE: You will find information about how many children are diagnosed with cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many children and teenagers are diagnosed with cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2015, and the ACS website.

-To continue reading this guide, use the menu on the side of your screen to select another section.
+To continue reading this guide, use the menu on the left side of your screen to choose another section.